Frequently Asked Questions

 7. Can I bring my own bike?

 The short answer is probably.
 All of the trails are open to the public.
-The East Lake Toho location has private parking for our guests and friends only, but the other two locations have free, public parking.
+The East Lake Toho location has private parking for our guests and friends only, but the lakefront park has free, public parking.

 If your bike or trike is pedal powered only, then you can ride freely on any of the multi-use trails in Kissimmee and St. Cloud.